-I was born in 1989 in Vatra Dornei, Romania, to Romanian parents of Russian and Serbian descent, although as with many central and eastern Europeans, my ethnic mix is somewhat more complex.
-My biogenetic family history is caught up with the lives of two great empires -- the Austro-Hungarian, and the Russian.
+I was born in 1989 in Vatra Dornei, Romania, to Romanian parents of Serb and Russian descent, although as with many central and eastern Europeans, my ethnic mix is somewhat more complex.

 Between 2008 and 2011 I studied History and Sociology at the University of Exeter, although I also took courses in politics, theology, and philosophy.
 I became more and more interested in theory, particularly new methodologies.
 At this time I also became very devoted to a small and pietistic church in Exeter.
 Over time I began to think for myself about such issues as women preaching, baptism, and eventually, sexuality as well.
 But it took another couple of years to come out as gay myself.